vryzhov/Tectonics/README.md

 # Tectonics

 Some code for tectonics data analysis.
-Early warhing signd of major earthquakes
+Early warnings signs of major earthquakes